kopptr/svf-acolyte-guild/docs/Feasts and Solemnities/Movable/17 - Sacred Heart.md

 # Sacred Heart
 _The Most Sacred Heart of Jesus_.

-Celebrated Friday after the second Sunday after [[Pentecost Sunday]].
+Celebrated Friday after the second Sunday after [[14 - Pentecost|Pentecost Sunday]].
 ## Overview
 - [[Roman Rite Solemn Mass at the High Altar]] at [[Saint Vincent Ferrer Church|SVF]].
 - [[Procession]] to the [[Sacred Heart Altar]] in the [[Holy Name Chapel]].